MathStar: History

 MathStar officially relocated to Hillsboro in March 2006 from Plymouth, Minnesota.
 At that point MathStar had 35 employees in Hillsboro with plans to hire 15 more.
 In early 2006 the company's auditors raised concerns over MathStar's ability to continue as a going concern, with the company announcing they would raise more funds to address the issue.
 MathStar raised an additional $12.6 million by selling stock and warrants in September 2006, and used part of the proceeds to increase staffing to 56 people.
 At that time, the company also finished its first run of production of its chips using Taiwan Semiconductor Manufacturing Company as the contract manufacturer.
 MathStar announced in February 2007 that they were working with Mentor Graphics on the design tools for MathStar's field programmable object array (FPOA) chip.

 A few months later the fabless semiconductor company announced that for fiscal year 2006 revenues totaled $53,000 and lost $22.5 million.
-The company announced they would sell another $40 million in stock in March 2007.
-On May 10, 2007, they announced the company only had enough operating capital to stay in business until Labor Day, and that to raise funds they would sell another $25 million in stock.
+The company announced it would sell another $40 million in stock in March 2007.
+On May 10, 2007, it announced the company only had enough operating capital to stay in business until Labor Day, and that to raise funds it would sell another $25 million in stock.
 Sales executive Glen R. Wiley then left the company that month.
 Later that month, the NASDAQ stock market sent notice to MathStar that it could be delisted from the stock exchange due to equity requirements for stockholders.
 In early June 2007 MathStar again sold stock to raise $25 million, followed by another offering later that month in an attempt to raise $4.6 million.